ibenbouzid/SkypeforBusiness_lab_V3/README.md

 + Try to call extension 1001 and verify that pgas@yourdomain.com skype clients ring.
 + If all thoses steps are successful connect to VM-SFB-AD01 install AzureADconnect with the msi on the desktop and start configuring your Hybrid environement.

-You could leverage [Offices 365 scripts](https://github.com/ibenbouzid/Office365Scripts) here for configuring your Custom domain.
+You could leverage [Offices 365 scripts](https://github.com/ibenbouzid/Office365Scripts) for configuring your Custom domain.